 A Little History

 For 365 years, the main economy in St. Kitts was the sugar cane.
 The cultivation of sugar cane is very labor intensive and there was a large scale importation of African slaves starting as soon as the Europeans came to St. Kitts.
 Most of the islands in the region stopped cultivating sugar cane in the 20th century, but St. Kitts was about to continue on by building a modern factory and a narrow gauge railroad that connected the sugar estates to the factory which was completed in 1926.
 By 2005 the factory was now too old and the sugar industry had drastically changed so the Prime minister announced that the sugar cane industry was to be permanently closed at the end of the 2005 season.
 St. Kitts then changed its focus of the economy from sugar to tourism and the narrow gauge sugar cane railroad became the St. Kitts Scenic Railroad.
+This change in marketing helped bring in new audiences who wanted to see this historic railroad themselves, and that is what still happens to this day with railroads that are produced around the world.
+Railways, new and old, will need to find rail industry copywriting services to help them market what could potentially be a tourist attraction, bringing in money to the economy whilst promoting history in the process.

 About the trip